Insider Selling: California Resources Co. (NYSE:CRC) Major Shareholder Sells 200,000 Shares of Stock

 - On Wednesday, June 2nd, Ares Management Llc sold 400,000 shares of California Resources stock.
 The shares were sold at an average price of $30.03, for a total value of $12,012,000.00.

-Institutional investors have recently made changes to their positions in the company.
-Advisors Asset Management Inc. acquired a new position in shares of California Resources in the 1st quarter valued at $75,000.
-Granby Capital Management LLC acquired a new position in California Resources during the 1st quarter worth about $8,922,000.
-Cannon Global Investment Management LLC acquired a new position in California Resources during the 1st quarter worth about $1,268,000.
-Oaktree Capital Management LP acquired a new position in California Resources during the 4th quarter worth about $4,068,000.
-Finally, Wells Fargo & Company MN acquired a new position in California Resources during the 4th quarter worth about $2,364,000.
-84.35% of the stock is currently owned by institutional investors and hedge funds.
+Separately, Royal Bank of Canada assumed coverage on California Resources in a report on Thursday, May 27th.
+They issued an “outperform” rating and a $40.00 target price for the company.

-Separately, Royal Bank of Canada started coverage on California Resources in a research report on Thursday, May 27th.
-They issued an “outperform” rating and a $40.00 price objective for the company.
+Large investors have recently bought and sold shares of the stock.
+Federated Hermes Inc. purchased a new stake in shares of California Resources in the fourth quarter worth about $46,000.
+UBS Group AG lifted its position in shares of California Resources by 2,062.4% in the first quarter.
+UBS Group AG now owns 2,011 shares of the oil and gas producer’s stock worth $48,000 after buying an additional 1,918 shares in the last quarter.
+Advisors Asset Management Inc. purchased a new stake in shares of California Resources in the first quarter worth about $75,000.
+Cubist Systematic Strategies LLC purchased a new stake in shares of California Resources in the first quarter worth about $214,000.
+Finally, Dynamic Technology Lab Private Ltd purchased a new stake in shares of California Resources in the first quarter worth about $302,000.
+Institutional investors own 84.35% of the company’s stock.

 California Resources Corporation operates as an independent oil and natural gas exploration and production company in the State of California.
 The company sells crude oil, natural gas, and natural gas liquids to marketers, California refineries, and other purchasers that have access to transportation and storage facilities.